Israel025/alx-low_level_programming/0x0D-preprocessor/README.md

 ** The 0-object_like_macro.h header program file defines a macro named SIZE as an abbreviation for the token 1024.

+** The 1-pi.h header program file defines a macro named PI as an abbreviation for the token 3.14159265359.

 =================ADVANCED TASKS====================
 ===================================================